bmacnaughton/macro-play-with-rust/README.md

 # experimental work with rust procedural macros

-i wanted to learn how to use procedural macros. i had previously worked with macros in common bliss and loved their power. then i worked with c, and while it's possible to do fairly sophisticated things with c macros, i always felt hamstrung.
+i wanted to learn how to use procedural macros. i had previously worked with macros in common bliss and loved their power. then i worked with c/c++, and while it's possible to do fairly sophisticated things with c/c++ macros, i always felt hamstrung.

-well, when i first saw rust macros, i felt like i'd met a long-lost friend.
+when i first saw rust macros, i felt like i'd met a long-lost friend.

 # what to do?